Matssch/performance-marketing-growth-case/03-paid-acquisition/paid-social.md

 * CTA
 * Format

 But I would not change everything at once.

-If five variables change between two ads, the result may tell us which ad won.

-It tells us very little about why.
+If five variables change between two ads, the result may tell us which ad won, it tells us very little about why.
 The better approach is structured testing.

 For example:

-### Test 1 — Message
+### Test 1 | Message

 **Administrative simplicity**